SchlossVRL/semantic-discriminability/README.md

 `FruitTable`: Organizes the data into tables and calculates semantic distance.
 Creates `CStable.csv` and `MWtable.csv`.
 Uses functions `generate_aggregations.m` and `generate_features.m`.

-`FruitLayers`: Plots the predictors, data, and regression predictions from Experiment 1 and Experiment 2.
+`FruitLayers`: Plots the predictors, data, and regression predictions from Exp 1 and Exp 2.

 `CStable.csv`: stores the data from Experiment 1 and predictors used for analyses in `SemanticDisc.R`.
 Columns include:\
 	subjnumber (participant number; 1-36)\